Creating Container Images with Buildah and GitLab

 Example Containerfile #

 A Containerfile uses the Dockerfile format.
-The name indicates that this file is intended by used by standards-compliant tools, and does not include any features that are specific to Docker.
+The name indicates that this file may by used by standards-compliant tools like Buildah, and does not include any features that are specific to Docker.

 FROM node:24-alpine AS builder